-Detailed analysis of hazards scenarios should follow a graded approach as well.
+Detailed analysis of hazards scenario should follow a graded approach as well.
 The level of effort and the level of conservatism should be commensurate to the overall contribution of the scenarios to relevant risk measures, to the knowledge available on the hazard, its frequency, and its impact on the plant and site, and to the relevance of respective PSA results to decision makers and other stakeholders.
-A too high level of detail and complexity could lead to PSA models that are very difficult to build and to use for practical applications.